 First-Year Law Students:

 The Summer Law Clerk Program requires that applicants complete their first year of law school by the beginning of the clerkship, which is typically in late May.
 As the program is highly competitive and the class size is limited, we seek applicants with outstanding academic records, evidence of strong research and writing skills, an interest in and commitment to public sector employment, maturity, and personal achievement.
-Applicants must generally be available for in-Bank interviews during January, February, and March of 2020, although certain limited exceptions can be made for remote interviews via Skype or videoconference.
+Applicants must generally be available for web-based videoconference interviews during January and February of 2021, which will likely be conducted via WebEx or Skype.

 Candidates are requested to supply a cover letter, résumé, and transcript.
-Undergraduate transcripts are acceptable if first-semester law school grades are not yet available.
-Applications will be accepted from December 1, 2019 to February 28, 2020, and positions will be filled on a rolling basis starting in January.
-To apply, please click on the link below:
+Undergraduate transcripts are acceptable if first-semester law school grades are not yet available at the time of application, but all applicants must submit first-semester law school transcripts as soon as they are available.
+Applications will be accepted from December 14, 2020 to February 15, 2021, and positions will be filled on a rolling basis starting in January.

 Second-Year and Third-Year Law Students:

-The Legal Function does not currently hire second-year law school students for summer positions or hire third-year law school students for attorney positions.
-Accordingly, we are unable to accept résumés from second or third-year students.
+The Legal Function does not currently hire second-year law school students for summer positions, so we are unable to accept résumés from second-year students.
+Third-year students may wish to inquire about our 2-year Legal Fellow Honors Program.

 Positions in the Legal Function for experienced attorneys become available from time to time.
 These positions are posted separately, so please submit applications for such positions directly to the appropriate listing.